Can we pick up our seeds rather than having it mailed?

 No, we do not carry seeds for any of the above, because they are best propagated by cuttings.
-We are constantly trying to import and prepare the above varieties for the US market, but with limited success thus far.
+We do offer Tindora cuttings and potted plants from April to November.
+We are constantly trying to import Parval and Kantola for the US market, but with limited success thus far.

 Do you carry seeds for Curry Leaf plants?

 Unfortunately, seeds for Curry-leaf plants need to be be planted soon after harvest, and do not store well, so we do not usually carry seeds for curry leaf plants.

 What are the shipping and handling charges for seeds and or plants?

 Within the USA: We charge a flat $5.35 for any number of packets of seeds.
 Seeds are shipped USPS 1st Class.
 You will receive tracking information from Stamps.com.